Family Medicine Residency

 Through broad-based educational experiences in both community and university hospitals, a model group practice, and select private practices, you will receive a structured education in all required areas of family medicine.
 Our program includes practice management and behavior science curriculum to better prepare you for the demands of a family practice.
 In addition, three months of electives in your third year enable you to explore areas of interest or strengthen your clinical knowledge and skill base.

-All residents are required to spend a set amount of time in our model family practice center.
-First year residents spend one half day per week seeing patients; second year residents spend two-three half-days per week; and third year residents spend four half-days per week.
+All residents are required to spend a set amount of time in our family practice center caring for their patients.
+First-year residents spend one-half day per week; second-year residents spend two to three half-days per week; and third-year residents spend four half-days per week.

 First Year